 - Continue installing planks removing any gaps using a tapping block and a scrap of flooring to cover the tapping block.
 Be careful not to damage tongue and groove.

-- Protect all exposed edges by installing wall moulding and/or transition strips.
+- Protect all exposed edges by installing wall molding and/or transition strips.
 Make sure that no plank will be secured in any way to the subfloor.

 For more detailed installation instructions, please Click Here.